MichaelBosello/jason-RL/README.md

 	./gradlew run

-If you use an algorithm implemented in python, you must run the python server _before_ the agent system *Check the dependencies below*
+If you use an algorithm implemented in python, you must run the python agent server _before_ the agent system *Check the dependencies below*
 You can run the python service with the apposite gradle task: